christopherrowley/ESP32_FFT/Intro2ESP32/Intro2ESP32.md

 Next press the Upload button.
 Once uploaded, open the 'Serial Monitor' which can be found in the Tools drop down menu.
 You should see "Hello World!" appear in the serial monitor, every 3 seconds.

-** If the serial monitor isn't printing properly, check the Baud rate in the Tools drop down and make sure it matches the value chosen for the serial monitor.
+** If the serial monitor isn't printing properly, check the Baud rate at the top right of the Serial Monitor, and make sure it matches the value set in the setup() function.

 ## Setup and Loop functions

 To convince ourselves that setup runs only once, put the first line in setup, and the second line in loop, and check the serial monitor.
 Leave the Serial.begin and delay lines from before.

 ```Serial.println("Running the setup function");```

 ```Serial.println("Running the loop function");```